-7. Sportsbooks reserve the right to restrict the max wager before they agree to accepting any bet.
+7. Sportsbooks reserve the right to restrict the maximum wager before they agree to accept any bet.

 Sportsbooks do this to mitigate their risk.
 The last thing they want to is to take on too many bets at once and be unable to pay out winners.